Download

 The Learn-It-All Educator

 This guidebook provides practical frameworks for higher education faculty to integrate AI thoughtfully into their teaching practice.
-Drawing on neuroscience research, educational theory, and real-world implementation experience, it offers four core frameworks: Cognitive Triage (managing educator workload), The Intelligent Gearbox (understanding AI capabilities), The Cognitive Gym (designing learning for brain development), and The Intelligent Simpleton (cultivating a learn-it-all mindset).
-The guidebook emphasizes training brains rather than replacing them, offering concrete strategies for using AI to enhance rather than diminish critical thinking and deep learning.
+The guidebook emphasizes training brains rather than replacing them, offering concrete strategies to enhance critical thinking.

 By Dr. Szymon Machajewski